The Great Gatsby (1926 film)

 The Great Gatsby is a 1926 American silent drama film directed by Herbert Brenon.
 It was the first film adaptation of the 1925 novel of the same name by F. Scott Fitzgerald.
 Warner Baxter portrayed Jay Gatsby, Lois Wilson portrayed Daisy Buchanan and Neil Hamilton portrayed Nick Carraway.
 The film was produced by Famous Players–Lasky, and distributed by Paramount Pictures.

 The Great Gatsby is now considered lost.
-A vintage movie trailer displaying short clips of the film still exists.
+A movie trailer displaying short clips of the film still exists.

 Plot

-Midwesterner Nick Carraway is lured into the lavish world of his Long Island neighbor, Jay Gatsby.
+Midwesterner Nick Carraway is lured into the lavish world of his mysterious Long Island neighbor, Jay Gatsby.
 Soon, however, Carraway sees through the cracks of Gatsby's nouveau riche existence, where obsession, madness, and tragedy await.

 The film's plot diverges from Fitzgerald's novel in several key respects: Daisy renounces Gatsby when she learns he is a bootlegger as opposed to when he demands she declare that she never loved Tom.
 Daisy also attempts to confess publicly to killing Myrtle Wilson but fails to do so.
 Prior to Gatsby's murder by George Wilson, she departs New York City with her husband Tom and, consequently, has no knowledge of Gatsby's death.

-The final shot of the film shows Daisy and her husband Tom having retreated into their indifference and carelessness, seated together with their child on the porch of their beautiful home.
+The film's final scene shows Daisy and her husband Tom seated together with their child on the porch of their beautiful home, retreating back into their world of money and careless indifference.